bethanycayeradcliff/bethany/projects-and-work/harry-ransom-center.md

 # Harry Ransom Center

 ### Since fall of 2019, I have been a graduate research associate at the Harry Ransom Center.
-I work in the Reference & Research Services in the Library Division, where I have gained experience in public services, research for patrons, primary source pedagogy, digital access and stewardship work, and grant writing.
+I work in Reference & Research Services, where I have gained experience in public services, research for patrons, primary source pedagogy, digital access and stewardship work, and grant writing.

 #### Public Services Experience
 - I complete offsite patron requests for archival materials and work to communicate with patrons to help them access the materials they need